 Writing Requirement — 3 hours

 OR PA 398R, Master Professional Report (PR).
 Students who choose to write a PR will register for it in their last semester of study.
-(In case they are dual-degree students, they may be required to write a Thesis in the other department, instead.)
-Those interested in writing a PR should meet with the Graduate Advisor no later than August of their last year to start preparing.
+(In case they are dual-degree students, they may be required to write a thesis in the other department, instead.)
+Those interested in writing a PR should meet with the graduate adviser no later than August of their last year to start preparing.

-NOTE: The Writing for Global Policy Studies course teaches skills that are very different from those acquired while writing a Thesis or a PR.
+NOTE: The Writing and Communication for Global Policy Studies course teaches skills that are very different from those acquired while writing a thesis or a PR.
 Therefore, even students who choose to do a PR or Thesis are encouraged to take the Writing course.
-In these cases, the Writing course can count toward the student’s 15 specialization course credits.
+In these cases, the Writing course can count toward the student's 15 specialization course credits.

 Internship in Global Policy

 - All students are required to complete a 400-hour internship at a global policy-relevant organization of their own choosing.
 Students usually complete an internship in the summer between their first and second year in the MGPS program.
-Dual degree students may complete their internships at a later date, but should consult with the Graduate Advisor first.
+Dual degree students may complete their internships at a later date, but should consult with the graduate adviser first.

 - The internship requirement does not require registration for course credit.

 - Some students may wish to perform additional academic work related to their internship by registering for the internship course (PA 396G).
-This independent study course requires a supervising MGPS faculty member—your Graduate Advisor can provide details.
+This independent study course requires a supervising MGPS faculty member — your graduate adviser can provide details.

 Foreign Language Proficiency

-In order to graduate, all students must prove proficiency in a foreign language in one of two ways: either through proof of four semesters’ worth of consecutive language study in an institution of higher education or by successfully completing a placement test at one of UT’s foreign language departments.
+All students must prove proficiency in a foreign language in one of two ways: either through proof of four semesters' worth of consecutive language study in an institution of higher education or by passing a placement test at one of UT's foreign language departments.
+This is a requirement to graduate, not to apply to the LBJ School.
 International students whose native language is not English are exempt from this requirement.